 The perception of safety or danger doesn't always relate directly to actual incidence of crime.
-People feel comfortable and confident using areas with good visibility and effective lighting, where they feel they can be seen and heard by other people.
+People feel

 Thoughtfully designed places are more user-friendly and are typically used and enjoyed by a wider variety of people, enhancing everyone's sense of well-being and freedom to use streets and spaces.